-once or twice before, i’ve talked a little bit about my period of self-imposed musical re-education that happened around the time i was 14 years old. i think it’s best to save all of the details for some other time, but one of my early discoveries that made me feel like i was on the right track was picking up “secrets of the beehive” (which is probably always going to remain a desert island album for me) and the rain tree crow album on the same day in 1998, and finding both of them infinitely more interesting and exciting than the diet of corporate rock and commercial radio i had been mostly existing on up to that point. “blackwater” in particular conjured all of these cinematic images in my mind, in a way i don’t think any music ever had before. i promptly went about trying to get my hands on everything david had ever done. and i had only stumbled upon japan (which led to david’s solo work) in the first place because i read a comparison to bryan ferry/roxy music. one of many happy accidents.
+Once or twice before I’ve talked a little bit about my period of self-imposed musical re-education around the time I was fourteen.
+I think it’s best to save all the details for some other time, but one of the early discoveries that made me feel like I was on the right track was picking up Secrets of the Behive (which is probably always going to remain a desert island album for me) and the Rain Tree Crow album on the same day in 1998, and finding both of them infinitely more interesting and exciting than the diet of corporate rock and commercial radio I had been mostly existing on up to that point.
+“Blackwater” in particular conjured all these cinematic images in my mind, in a way I don’t think any music ever had before.
+I promptly went about trying to get my hands on everything David had ever done.
+And I only stumbled upon Japan (which led to David’s solo work) in the first place because I read a comparison to Bryan Ferry and Roxy Music.
+One of many happy accidents.

-i think several people jumped ship when “blemish” came along in 2003 (screaming “where the hell are the gorgeous multi-layered melodies? what is this weird weightless dissonance?”), but i remember thinking, “yes!
-YES!
-YES YES YES!” because it was the complete opposite of a safe career move, and the most personal, challenging thing he had ever done. luckily i had absorbed so many different kinds of music by this point, what may have been initially impenetrable to me five years before was instead something i could immediately enjoy and meet head-on. “manafon” alienated even more people and made “blemish” look almost like a pop album by comparison, but i think they’re both brave artistic statements that will end up standing as some of the best work he’s done. “blemish” in particular still feels like a high watermark to me, and i just pulled it out for another listen a few days ago and was struck again by what a great piece of work it is. “the heart knows better” deserves to be the musical centerpiece of some great independent film.
+Manafon alienated even more people and made Blemish look almost like a pop album by comparison.
+I think they’re both brave artistic statements that will end up standing as some of the best work he’s done.
+Blemish still feels like a high watermark to me.
+I just pulled it out for another listen a few days ago and was struck again by what a great piece of work it is.
+“The Heart Knows Better” deserves to be the musical centerpiece of some great independent film.

-still, i was a little surprised that so many people were shocked by the flagrantly anti-commercial direction david took as soon as he established his own label and became completely independent. it’s not like the signposts indicating where he might be headed weren’t there over the years. “ghosts” by japan has to be one of the strangest hit singles to come out of the 1980s (and is it just me, or did duran duran basically rip off one element of japan’s sound circa “quiet life”, water it down, and make a killing?). the albums recorded in collaboration with holger czukay were hardly conventional, “gone to earth” featured an entire suite of instrumental ambient music, and “secrets of the beehive” gets pretty close to jazz in some parts.
+Still, I was a little surprised so many people were shocked by the flagrantly anti-commercial direction David took as soon as he established his own label and became completely independent.
+It’s not as if the signposts indicating where he might be headed weren’t there over the years.
+The Japan song “Ghosts” has to be one of the strangest hit singles to come out of the 1980s (and is it just me, or did Duran Duran basically rip off one element of Japan’s sound circa Quiet Life, water it down, rip off their image too, and make a killing?).
+The albums recorded in collaboration with Holger Czukay are hardly conventional.
+Gone to Earth features an entire suite of instrumental ambient music.
+And Secrets of the Beehive gets pretty close to jazz in some places.